morete/kubevirt-basics-training/content/en/setup/kubevirt-configuration.md

 ### Enabled FeatureFlags

-In the cluster the following kubevirt feature flags are enabled.
+In the cluster, the following KubeVirt feature flags are enabled:

 ```yaml
 apiVersion: kubevirt.io/v1